myspc-development/artpulse-management/README.md

 🧭 Organization Onboarding — `[ap_register_organization]` shortcode to collect org sign-ups, auto-assign creators, notify admins, and promote follow/favorite actions

+📇 Organization Directory — `[ap_orgs_directory]` shortcode renders an A–Z directory with search, favorites, and taxonomy filters

 🧑‍💻 Installation
 Clone or download this repo into your WordPress plugins directory: